-

 Tree Risk Assessment is a practical way to understand whether trees on a property pose a danger.

-That is not always true.
+This is not always correct.

 Many problems start below ground or inside the tree.

-Wind and snow can expose weak areas quickly.
+Wind and snow can expose those weak points fast.

 Colorado weather places constant pressure on trees every season.

-Tree Risk Assessment finds issues before damage happens.
+A Tree Risk Assessment helps identify problems before damage occurs.

 Trees are commonly located near homes, driveways, and sidewalks.